top of page

 Photo Credit: Kylie Buckham

-Lyric-coloratura soprano Isabel Merat is pursuing her Bachelor's degree at Oberlin Conservatory studying with Mathilda Edge.
-Merat's recent engagements include two performances with Oberlin Opera performing the title role in Monteverdi's L'Orfeo, directed by Stephanie Havey and conducted by Maestro Christian Capocaccia.
-She also participated in Oberlin's annual Danenberg Honors Recital.
-In the Fall of 2023, Isabel sang in a masterclass with Composer Jake Heggie, and performed in a concert of his art songs and arias.
-She also sang in a masterclass with Melissa Wegnerthe Executive Director of the Lindemann Young Artist Development Program and Laffont Competition at The Metropolitan Opera.
-With Oberlin's Opera Scenes Program, Merat will portray the role of Anne in Stravinsky's The Rake's Progress and La Ciesca in Puccini's Gianni Schicchi.
-She will also sing the role of Lieschen in Bach's Schweigt stille, plaudert nicht, BWV 211, a project organized by Rebecca Landell Reed and Dr. Kyung-Eun Na.
+Isabel performed twice with Oberlin Opera as title role in Monteverdi's L'Orfeo, directed by Stephanie Havey and conducted by Maestro Christian Capocaccia.
+She also performed in Oberlin's annual Danenberg Honors Recital, which was aired this past year on WQXR's Young Artist Showcase.
+With Oberlin's Opera Scenes Program, Merat portrayed the role of Anne in Stravinsky's The Rake's Progress and La Ciesca in Puccini's Gianni Schicchi, both directed by Stephanie Havey.
+She also sang the role of Lieschen in Bach's Schweigt stille, plaudert nicht, BWV 211, directed by Rebecca Landell Reed and Dr. Kyung-Eun Na.

 bottom of page